 SAP is stopping standard support of ERP 4.7 this year and we find that many customers are upgrading or planning to upgrade to the most recent ECC release.
-Based on the best practices, we recommend to save SAP workload statistics and/or have 3rd-party performance monitoring with saved history and baselines so that you can compare application performance before and after the upgrade and/or migration.
+Based on the best practices, we recommend saving SAP workload statistics and/or having 3rd-party performance monitoring with saved history and baselines so that you can compare application performance before and after the upgrade and/or migration.
 There are additional steps required to retain the stats in an upgrade from releases prior to Netweaver 7.00 because of significant changes in the workload dictionary within SAP, particularly the MONI table which stores workload data.
-These 2 notes are useful and need to be planned ahead because they involve implementing corrections and manual steps in the upgrade pre and post steps:
+These 2 notes are useful and need to be planned ahead because they involve implementing corrections and manual steps in the upgrade pre and post-steps:

 - 1005238 - Migration of workload statistics data to NW2004s

 - 1006116 - Migration of workload statistics data to NW2004s (2)

 If you are just doing a heterogeneous OS/DB migration, the standard SAP R3load tools and/or procedures will exclude the workload data.
 Thus it's best to keep the performance history somewhere you can access after the migration, such as Solution Manager if you have configured the BW to retain the workload or a 3rd-party tool that keeps that data off-host for reporting and analysis.

 If neither of the above is possible, at a minimum the SAP Earlywatch report and Upgrade/Migration going live checks should be scheduled with SAP.
 These are remote services performed by SAP from India, and they need to be scheduled at least 4-weeks in advance: